Policies and Procedures

 Students are strongly encouraged to seek counseling from the Division Director, course director, or faculty on any problem that might interfere with or interrupt acceptable academic and clinical progress.
 All students may also take advantage of the academic counseling services offered through the University and the School of Medicine.

-To be eligible for the Bachelor of Science Degree in Radiologic Science, students must satisfactorily pass all courses in the Radiologic Science curriculum with a minimum overall grade point average of 2.0.
-Students must also comply with the University's cumulative academic eligibility standards.
+To be eligible for the Certificate in Radiography in Radiologic Science, students must satisfactorily pass all courses in the Radiologic Science curriculum with a minimum overall grade point average of 2.0.

 If a student earns a grade below “C-” in a professional course, he or she is on academic probation and must retake the course.
 In most situations, the student will need to withdraw from the program and return the next year to retake the course.
 To remove the academic probation status, the student must achieve a minimum of “C-” grade in each professional course taken during the subsequent academic semester.
 Failure to accomplish a “C-” grade in each course during the subsequent semester will result in dismissal from the program.
 A grade of “F” in a professional course will result in dismissal from the program.
 Any student who earns two “D” grades in one semester or summer session will be dismissed from the program.

-Promotion to the second year of the professional program is contingent upon successful completion of the first year curriculum, including satisfactory performance on the First Year Comprehensive Examination given at the end of RADI 575.
-Enrollment in the upper level Clinical Education Courses (RADI 583 and 584) require the student have achieved an 80% completion level for the required clinical competencies and required unassisted procedures.
+Promotion to the second year of the professional program is contingent upon successful completion of the first year curriculum including satisfactory performance on the Knowledge Assessment Examination (KAE) given in May.

 A student who violates any program policy, guideline, clinical guideline or demonstrates inappropriate behavior contrary to the competent, compassionate, and respectful behavior expected of University of North Carolina students will be placed on program probation for duration of the semester.
 At the end of the probation semester, a faculty review of student behavior will be conducted.
 If the student has demonstrated satisfactory performance, the student will be returned to good standing for the subsequent semester.